Raffa-Tafe/civ-ipriot-smiley/knowledge_and_evidence.md

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give to reasons as to why/why not:

-> It’s likely that Sense HAT’s library code follows similar coding standards to maintain readability and consistency.
+> It’s likely that PEP8 and Sense HAT’s library code follows similar coding standards to maintain readability and consistency.
 >

 2. List three aspects of this convention you see applied in the code.

-> - Naming Convention
+> - Naming Convention: Classes like Smiley and methods like draw_mouth() and dim_display() use lowercase_with_underscores
-> - Consistent Converntion
+> - Consistent Converntion: All indentation uses 4 spaces, with consistent block structures and spacing between methods.
-> - Docstrings for Method
+> - Docstrings for Method: Most functions and methods include triple-quoted """docstrings""" describing what the method does

 3. Give two examples of organizational documentation in the code.

 > - """
-Provides a Smiley with a happy expression
+Draws the mouth feature on a happy face.
 """
 > - """
-Draws the mouth feature on a smiley
+Set the SenseHat's light intensity to low (True) or high (False).
 """
 >